gseasons/AnalysisMultiverse/README.md

 ## Adding Additional FEAT Options

 - To add more options to the first level FEAT analysis, the template file: nipype/interfaces/fsl/model_templates/feat_ev_none.tcl can be edited
+   1. This will also require editing versatile.py lines 784 to 808 so that values can be added to the template file
      a.
-This will also require editing versatile.py lines 784 to 808 so that values can be added to the template file
+In addition, SpecifyModelVersatile will need to be altered so that the produced dictionary will include the altered parameters added to the template file
-     i.
-In addition, SpecifyModelVersatile will need to be altered so that the produced dictionary will include the altered parameters added to the template file ii.
-Then, the workflow "info" for level1 will need to be updated so that the new parameters will be added to SpecifyModelVersatile iii.
+     b.
+Then, the workflow "info" for level1 will need to be updated so that the new parameters will be added to SpecifyModelVersatile
+     c.
 Finally, changes to the default.json file will need to be made to add new parameters

 ## Resource Allocation

 - On compute canada ~1.2 days for 50 subjects x 8 pipelines with 32 CPUs, 6gb RAM per CPU
 - Potential issue: There is a file cap on compute canada of 1000k (Graham), which may result in workflow crashing (likely need to get this extended)
 - Generates a lot of data, peaking at ~0.83GB per subject per pipeline
+   1. Running with debug set to false will delete files once they are no longer needed by the workflow
      a.
-Running with debug set to false will delete files once they are no longer needed by the workflow
-     i.
-Saves a LOT of space, but if the analysis fails, it cannot be rerun from where it failed, and will restart from the beginning (i.e. progress is lost) ii.
-I think above may not be true, as only deletes intermediate files when they are no longer needed, so should be able to rerun/restart from checkpoint with debug on iii.
+Saves a LOT of space, but if the analysis fails, it cannot be rerun from where it failed, and will restart from the beginning (i.e. progress is lost)
+     b.
+I think above may not be true, as only deletes intermediate files when they are no longer needed, so should be able to rerun/restart from checkpoint with debug on
+     c.
 As a consequence, give a buffer when requesting run time, as computation time will be wasted if program fails prior to exiting